Alstom Metropolis C830C

-The Alstom Metropolis C830C is the second generation of communication-based train control (CBTC) electric multiple unit rolling stock in operation on the Circle line of Singapore's Mass Rapid Transit (MRT) system.
-24 trainsets of 3 cars were manufactured by Shanghai Alstom Transport Co Ltd (a joint venture between Alstom and Shanghai Electric), with deliveries from end June 2014.
+The Alstom Metropolis C830C is the second generation of communication-based train control (CBTC) electric multiple unit rolling stock in operation on the Circle Line of Singapore's Mass Rapid Transit (MRT) system.
+24 trainsets of three cars were manufactured by Shanghai Alstom Transport Co Ltd (a joint venture between Alstom and Shanghai Electric), with deliveries from end June 2014.

 Tender

-The tender for trains under the contract 830C was opened together with another contract C751C for an additional 18 North East line trains which closed on 18 July 2011 with 5 bids.
-The Land Transport Authority has shortlisted all of them and the tender results was published on 1 February 2012.
+The tender for trains under the contract 830C was opened together with another contract C751C for an additional 18 North East Line trains which closed on 18 July 2011 with five bids.
+The Land Transport Authority shortlisted all of them, and the tender results were published on 1 February 2012.

 Design

 The body shell is identical to its predecessor, the C830, with slight differences such as a larger SMRT logo up front and a different interior.
-The reserved seats are coloured red to distinguish them from normal seats.
-Navy blue and yellow coloured seats are installed in the driving motor cars (end carriages) while the seats in the middle car are khaki.
+The reserved seats are colored red to distinguish them from normal seats. dark blue and lemon yellow coloured seats are installed in the driving motor cars (end carriages) while the seats in the middle car are khaki.
 The train is equipped with traction motors louder than its predecessor, identical to those found on the M5 Series of the Amsterdam Metro.

-Other changes include the inner layer of the doors finished in Bluish-Grey, a new Visual Passenger Information System, similar to the C951(A), located above the doors and a new gangway design similar to the C751C.
+Other changes include the inner layer of the doors finished in Bluish-Grey, a new Visual Passenger Information System, similar to that of C951(A), located above the doors and a new gangway design like the C751C.

 The headlights on C830Cs are also much brighter than those on the C830s.

 Features

-It features a Visual Passenger Information System, letting commuters know what the current and next station is, as well as green blinking lights which indicate the side of which the train doors will open when the train reaches the station.
+The C830C features a Visual Passenger Information System, letting commuters know what the current and next station is, as well as green blinking lights which indicate on which side the doors will open when the train reaches the station.

 There is also a dynamic in-train route display, which provides commuters with their route information throughout their journey, and also indicates which side the doors will open.
-DRMD panels are installed in these trains, which will be slightly modified in 2026 to include Keppel, Cantonment and Prince Edward Road stations on the Circle line Stage 6.
+DRMD panels are installed in these trains, which will be slightly modified in 2026 to include Keppel, Cantonment and Prince Edward Road stations on the Circle Line Stage 6.

-At most stations on the Circle line, the train doors will open on the right side, but some stations like Promenade (Towards HarbourFront) and Bayfront (Towards Stadium) as well as the terminal stations like Dhoby Ghaut and Marina Bay, some trains may open their doors on the left.
+At most stations on the Circle Line, the train doors open on the right side, but at some stations like Promenade (Towards HarbourFront) and Bayfront (Towards Stadium) as well as the terminal stations like Dhoby Ghaut and Marina Bay, some trains may open their doors on the left.